tusharpandey13/node-api-fork-task/README.md

 ## Routes
 use `curl -i http://0.0.0.0:49160/api/v1/task/<routename>` to call an api route

+routes configuration is located in `./api/index.js`
+the task files are located in `tasks/`

 ### examples:
 `curl -i http://0.0.0.0:49160/api/v1/task/echo` will print the string "echo" to stdout
 `curl -i http://0.0.0.0:49160/api/v1/task/start` will start/resume the task